How Our CSA Works

 Little Village Farm in Proctorsville, Vermont runs a CSA every summer, offering full and half shares.

 Our CSA members are an integral part of the vitality of our little farm; every Friday, Saturday, Sunday from the early summer to mid-fall our members stop by the farm to shop our ever-expanding farmstand.
 We value our relationships with our members and appreciate their commitment to supporting local farming.
 Sound great?
 Read on!
-We are accepting new members for our 2017 season on a rolling basis; we open for our full season in May, but grow and sell during the winter as well on a more limited basis.
+We accept new members on a rolling basis; we open for our full season in May, but grow and sell during the winter as well on a more limited basis.

 What is a CSA?

 CSA stands for Community Supported Agriculture.
 The basic definition is a community of individuals who pledge support to a farm operation so that the farmland becomes the community’s farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.

 CSA - Community Supported Agriculture has many benefits: farmland is worked, community members partake in fresh, local food, foodbanks are stocked, home-chefs are born and you - the consumer, receive a percentage off farmer’s market pricing in exchange for providing your farmer (quite literally) with ‘seed money’ before the season begins.

 You then come to the farm every week of our harvest season (approximately 22-24 weeks; May - October) and collect your organic veggies.
 Our CSA distribution happens in our farmstand.
 All harvested produce from that week is packaged and priced; ready for you to “shop” just as you would at the farmer’s market.

 You take as much or as little of every harvest item as you like, depending on your weekly needs. (ie- if you are going away and just need a few things, great.
 If, however, you are having company and need larger quantities, take it.)